-The waves generated by frame rotation are called inertial waves (Greenspan 1990), and the waves caused by stable density/temperature stratification are referred to as internal gravity waves (e.g. Gill 1982).
-When rotation and stable stratification are present together, as in atmospheric and oceanic flows, the so-called inertia-gravity waves play an important role in transporting energy and momentum, in modulating weather, and for influencing mean circulations (Fritts & Alexander 2003; Wunsch & Ferrari 2004).
+The waves generated by frame rotation are called inertial waves (Greenspan 1968), and the waves caused by stable density/temperature stratification are referred to as internal gravity waves (e.g. Gill 1982).
+When rotation and stable stratification are present together, as in atmospheric and oceanic flows, the so-called inertia-gravity waves play an important role in transporting energy and momentum, in modulating weather, and in influencing mean circulations (Fritts & Alexander 2003; Wunsch & Ferrari 2004).
 Sources of wave activity in the middle atmosphere include topography, convection and wind shear (Fritts & Alexander 2003), and in the oceans these waves are excited by surface winds, tides and topography (Wunsch & Ferrari 2004).
-In addition, it is now understood that inertia-gravity waves can be spontaneously generated from balanced flows (Lorenz & Krishnamurthy 1987; O'Sullivan & Dunkerton 1995; Ford, McIntyre & Norton 2000; Plougonven & Zeitlin 2002; Vanneste & Yavneh 2004; Snyder, Muraki, Plougonven & Zhang 2007; Zeitlin 2008; Vanneste 2013).
-Spatial resolutions of global models are currently too coarse to resolve all of the inertia-gravity waves (Fritts & Alexander 2003).
-Thus theoreticians and modelers continue to probe idealized models for information and insight into the many mechanisms for wave generation, as well as their influence on larger-scale balanced flows, with at least one important goal to refine parameterizations in global models (e.g. Ledwell, Montgomery, Polzin, Laurent, Schmitt & Toole 2000; Warner & McIntyre 2001).
-The current study investigates the effects of waves on balanced flows, and in particular the role of nonlinear wave-vortical interactions for the formation and evolution of coherent balanced structures.
+In addition, it is now understood that inertia-gravity waves can be spontaneously generated from balanced flows (Lorenz & Krishnamurthy 1987; O'Sullivan & Dunkerton 1995; Ford, McIntyre & Norton 2000; Plougonven & Zeitlin 2002; Vanneste & Yavneh 2004; Snyder et al. 2007; Zeitlin 2008; Vanneste 2013).
+Spatial resolutions of global models are currently too coarse to resolve all of the inertiagravity waves (Fritts & Alexander 2003).
+Thus theoreticians and modellers continue to probe idealized models for information and insight into the many mechanisms for wave generation, as well as their influence on larger-scale balanced flows, with at least one important goal of refining parameterizations in global models (e.g. Ledwell et al. 2000; Warner & McIntyre 2001).
+The current study investigates the effects of waves on balanced flows, and in particular the role of nonlinear wave-vortical interactions in the formation and evolution of coherent balanced structures.